Jorge Lorenzo: Personal life

 Lorenzo was born in Palma, Balearic Islands, Spain.
 In January 2010, Lorenzo got involved with the Oxfam international confederation's efforts in assisting support for the victims of the 2010 Haiti earthquake.

 The character Jorge in the video game Halo: Reach is named for him, after Lorenzo wore a helmet at the 2009 Valencian Grand Prix that replicated a style of helmet from Halo 3: ODST.
 Lorenzo wore sponsored helmets from the Call of Duty franchise, at the Valencian Grand Prix in 2013 for Ghosts and Advanced Warfare in 2014.

 Lorenzo wore sponsored protective gear from Dainese between 2005 and 2010, and Alpinestars from 2011 onwards.
 On 17 October 2013, Lorenzo visited the Petersen Automotive Museum in Los Angeles, to celebrate the 50th Anniversary of Alpinestars.

 On 2 May 2013, three days before the Spanish Grand Prix, the Circuito de Jerez renamed the thirteenth corner "Curva Lorenzo".
 It had previously been known as "Curva Ducados".

 In September 2015, China-based Zopo Mobile released the Zopo Speed 7 GP smartphone, endorsed by Lorenzo.

-In 2020 he competed in the Spanish celebrity song contest Mask Singer: Adivina quién canta, finishing fourth.
+In 2020, Lorenzo competed in the Spanish celebrity song contest Mask Singer: Adivina quién canta, finishing fourth.

 Lorenzo was appointed as the brand ambassador for Super Soco in 2021.
 A special edition Lorenzo-inspired 'JL99' scooter was unveiled by Lorenzo at the Milan Motorcycle Show in November 2021.

-In 2022 he was hired by DAZN to work as a race-commentator for MotoGP broadcasts in Spain.
+In 2022, Lorenzo was hired by DAZN to work as a race-commentator for MotoGP broadcasts in Spain.